pointstablecoin/point/doc/build-osx.md

 merged/merge-cli binaries are not included in The Merge-Qt.app bundle.

-If you are building `merged` or `merge-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `merged` or `point-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: